Biography

 Megan Hollingsworth, MS

 Meg is a writer with an interdisciplinary education in applied health science and environmental studies.
 She is currently an East West Psychology doctoral student at California Institute of Integral Studies.
-Meg’s work is deeply influenced by her Quaker upbringing, Engaged Buddhism, and faith in essential goodness.
+Her work is deeply influenced by her Quaker upbringing, Engaged Buddhism, and faith in essential goodness.
+In 2012, Meg initiated the creative spiritual practice Extinction Witness to express and support complicated disenfranchised grief that she has experienced since first studying global health and environmental science in the mid-1990s.

 Quakers (Religious Society of Friends)

-Quakerism is a Christian faith grounded in direct experience of the divine.
+Quakerism is a Christian faith grounded in direct experience of God.
 For more with a brief on Meg’s roots in Quaker faith and practice, please see Friends.

 Engaged Buddhism